 There are backups that are truly helpful (done daily or at least weekly), easy to access, and easy to roll back to…. and then there’s all the other sucky backup options.
 There are some pretty popular web hosts that take advantage of the fact that most newbie website owners don’t realize that the backup option that’s included in their hosting package pretty much sucks – either because it’s only done monthly or because it’s hard to restore or some similarly frustrating non-sense.

 A lot of web hosting providers will gladly charge you an extra fee for backups that don’t suck.
 And then there’s the good guys who include legit, pain-free backup features into even their Basic Tier package.
-I call that good business and something you shouldn’t have to pay extra for.
+I call that good business and something you shouldn’t have to pay extra for (and something that keeps me loyal).

 How to Avoid This Mistake

-So, to save a long article from getting any longer, let me end by making a good on a promise I made earlier (web hosting provider picks!).
-If you’re about to embark on a new website journey, then let me suggest a few solid providers to check out for registering your domain name and hosting your website.
+So, to save a long article from getting any longer, let me end by making a good on a promise I made earlier (my web hosting provider pick!).

-A2 Hosting – This is my absolute FAVE!!
-I host all my sites and side-projects with them.
+My absolute FAVE for domain registration and web hosting is A2 Hosting.
+I host all my client sites and side-projects with them.
 They satisfy all of MY top criteria:

-Disclaimer: This article may contain affiliate links (which earns me a modest commission if you click on them and make a purchase).
+Disclaimer: This article contains affiliate links (which earns us a modest commission if you click on them and make a purchase).
 I am not paid to share any particular opinions about the products or services that I mention.
-These are my honest, true, unprompted opinions based on my REAL experiences.
+These are my honest, true, unprompted opinions based on my REAL experiences using the affiliate product.